NYC Pedestrian Accident Lawyers

 A pedestrian accident should not be treated the same as a crash between motor vehicles.
-Pedestrians are 10 times more likely to die in a collision than a motor vehicle driver or passenger.
+A pedestrian is 10 times more likely to die in a collision than a motor vehicle driver or passenger.
 The injuries are often catastrophic and require more financial resources for the victim to recover or resume life as normally as possible.

-Injured pedestrians are covered under New York No-Fault Law and can obtain compensation for medical expenses and lost wages.
-However, NY No-Fault Law only protects for medical expenses and a portion of lost wages up to $50,000, a small amount when you consider the cost of hospitalization and medical treatment in New York.
+Injured pedestrians are covered under New York no-fault law and can obtain compensation for medical expenses and lost wages.
+However, New York no-fault law only protects for medical expenses and a portion of lost wages up to $50,000, a small amount when you consider the cost of hospitalization and medical treatment in New York.

 This is why a pedestrian accident lawsuit is often necessary to put the financial burden on the shoulders of the at-fault party.